martavp/pypsa-in-prime/README.md

 Check that the variable names in 'snakemake_cluster' comply with the variable names in your Snakefile.
 In particular, check that the memory attribution
 (mem_mb) is the same in both files or correct if necessary.
 If any of the rule in 'pypsa-eur/Snakefile' is missing 'resources: mem_mb=' add it or substitute 'mem' by 'mem_mb'.
 17-feb 2022: I (Ebbe) added a snakefile for _pypsa-eur 0.4.0_ in the folder _PRIME_cluster_ in which the 'resources: mem_mb' is now defined in all rules.

+I (Marta) have manually increased the resources in rule build_renewable_profiles to speed up that rule in the cluster.
+Go to the `Snakemake` file in the PyPSA-Eur-Sec folder and change the following line:

+> resources: mem=ATLITE_NPROCESSES * 50000

 #### 9. Setting up Gurobi in the cluster

 On the PRIME-cluster, Gurobi needs to be pointed in the right direction as to where to look for packages and licenses.
 The first step is to add the following lines to the end of the file '.bashrc' located in /home/(AU-ID), as indicated in the [Gurobi guide](https://www.gurobi.com/documentation/6.5/quickstart_linux/software_installation_guid.html):